-Dyed films are the best friend of car owners in a strict budget.
-They are the most basic type of tint available in the market.
+Dyed auto tints are the best friend of car owners on a strict budget.
+They are the most basic type of automotive film available in the market.
 It is made up of multiple layers of dye that absorbs and blocks both solar heat and sunlight.
 Its opaque appearance is great for improving the privacy of your vehicle.

-And while it may be true that dyed tinting is a great and cost-effective film, it doesn’t offer the same level of protection other films have.
+And while it may be true that dyed tinting is a great and cost-effective automotive film, it doesn’t offer the same level of protection other auto tints have.
 Additionally, they are prone to fading over time and might cause owners to spend more on replacing them.

 Metalized Tint Films

-Metalized films are similar to dyed films in that they both filter out heat by reflecting them.
+Metalized films are similar to dyed automotive films in that they both filter out heat by reflecting them.
 But instead of using dyed particles, it uses metallic materials to block sunlight.
-These particles are embedded into the film and are invisible to the naked eye.
+These particles are embedded into the auto tint and are invisible to the naked eye.